thenewdarling/CurseOfStrahd/Wiki/NPCs of Interest/Lolth.md

 Also known as **The Spider Queen**.

-A dark goddess who rules over the Drow city of Menzobaranzan in the world outside Barovia.
+A dark goddess who rules over the Drow city of [[Menzoberranzan]] in the world outside Barovia.
 She has plans for Strahd's domain, and they involve [[Varian]].